-With LastPasssPassword Manager, you have to remember only one password and it is the master password to access your password vault.
-That is why they advertise it as “Last password you have to remember”, you got your answer that you’ll have to remember only the master password while Lastpass takes care of all your other passwords and even forms.
-This review of Lastpass password manager for Windows, will tell you if you can trust it and use it.
+With LastPass Password Manager, you have to remember only one password, and it is the master password to access your password vault.
+That is why they advertise it as “The last password you have to remember”, you got your answer that you’ll have to remember only the master password while LastPass takes care of all your other passwords and even forms.
+This review of LastPass password manager for Windows will tell you if you can trust it and use it.

-Cloud Based Password Manager
+Cloud-Based Password Manager

-Being a cloud based password manager, I had the option of accessing it from anywhere and on any computer in the world.
-I just had to remember my email ID and Lastpass master password to use it from other computers.
-This looked perfect so I went with it, with fears about the security lapses it might be having.
-What if somebody hooked up to Lastpass servers?
+Being a cloud-based password manager, I had the option of accessing it from anywhere and on any computer in the world.
+I just had to remember my email ID and LastPass master password to use it from other computers.
+This looked perfect, so I went with it, with fears about the security lapses it might be having.
+What if somebody hooked up to LastPass servers?
 But then, it is possible that someone can hack any site and steal the credentials.
-It is happening with many sites – LinkedIn, Yahoo and even Amazon!
+It is happening with many sites – LinkedIn, Yahoo, and even Amazon!

 Security in LastPass Password Manager